chinapedia/wikipedia.abstract.en/Page/Common_Gateway_Interface.md

 History

-CGIlogo.gif In 1993 the National Center for Supercomputing Applications (NCSA) team wrote the specification for calling command line executables on the www-talk mailing list.[2][3][4]
+In 1993 the National Center for Supercomputing Applications (NCSA) team wrote the specification for calling command line executables on the www-talk mailing list.[2][3][4]
 The other Web server developers adopted it, and it has been a standard for Web servers ever since.
 A work group chaired by Ken Coar started in November 1997 to get the NCSA definition of CGI more formally defined.[5]
 This work resulted in RFC 3875, which specified CGI Version 1.1.
 Specifically mentioned in the RFC are the following contributors:[6]

 -   Rob McCool (author of the NCSA HTTPd Web Server)
 -   John Franks (author of the GN Web Server)